 What Is the Insurance Adjusters Role?

 After a fire loss, your insurance company will send out an insurance adjuster.
-The adjuster’s job is to assess the damage the loss has caused, determine if the loss is a partial or total loss, if there are aspects that could be repaired, and if repair or replacement would be more cost-effective, while still maintaining the integrity of the item/structure.
-In short, it is the adjuster’s job to assess the scope of work for the claim.
+The adjuster’s job during this portion of the claims process is to assess the damage the loss has caused, determine if the loss is a partial or total loss, if there are aspects that could be repaired, and if repair or replacement would be more cost-effective, while still maintaining the integrity of the item/structure.
+In short, it is the adjuster’s job to assess the scope of work for the insurance claim.

 Can You Negotiate with Adjusters?

-Of course, when it comes to determining the scope of a claim, an adjuster’s opinion may differ greatly from that of the homeowner.
+Of course, when it comes to determining the scope of a claim, an insurance company’s opinion may differ greatly from that of the homeowner.
 Can you negotiate with your adjuster?
-Yes, you can; as outlined in the quilt example, stating your case, outlining why you feel differently and discussing details with your adjuster is all part of the process.
+Yes, you can; as outlined in the quilt example, stating your case, outlining why you feel differently and discussing details with your adjuster is all part of the process in ensuring you are awarded fair compensation.

 What Do Insurance Adjusters Look For?

-When assessing the scope of a claim, it is the adjuster’s responsibility to assess what damages were incurred, and what is the most effective way to correct the damage.
+When assessing the scope of a claim, it is the adjuster’s responsibility to assess what damages were incurred, what the most effective way to correct the damage is, and determining the cost of repairs.
 Taking structural integrity and safety into consideration, the adjuster will determine if the loss is a partial or total loss, if there are elements that can be repaired rather than replaced, and what the most safe and cost-effective course of action will be.

-If you have any issues dealing with your adjuster, generally your agent or broker can act as a buffer.
-If you still feel like your needs are not being addressed by the adjuster provided, there is an option to seek legal counsel, or to hire a public adjuster for a second opinion; keep in mind, these options are costly and will be at the homeowner’s own expense.
+If you have any issues dealing with your adjuster, generally your insurance agent or broker at your insurance company can act as a buffer.
+If you still feel like your needs are not being addressed by the adjuster provided, there is an option to seek legal counsel, or to hire a public adjuster for a second opinion.
+Keep in mind, accident lawyers and independent adjusters are costly and will be at the homeowner’s own expense.
+Often, you’ll need to show that your insurance company is acting in bad faith.

 Visit the Douglas Residential Cost Guide to calculate your replacement cost and ensure you’re armed with an accurately estimated cost figure in the event of a total or partial loss.